robchapman/euler-22/README.md

 ## Running tests
 The singular spec file for NamesScores can simply be run with RSpec.
+RSpec version is provided in the provided Gemfile.

 ## Built using:
 - **Ruby** - ruby 2.6.6p146 (2020-03-31 revision 67876)